-For those who are babies, parents can also build comfort by playing with their baby and getting them comfortable with checking their teeth.
-By cleaning any teeth that may have already erupted or just by simply wiping a baby’s mouth after feeling can do build a lot of comfort when it comes time to go to the dental office.
+For those who are babies, parents can also build comfort by playing with their babies and getting them comfortable with checking their teeth.
+Cleaning any teeth that may have already erupted or just simply wiping a baby’s mouth after feeling can build a lot of comfort when it comes time to go to the dental office.

 Take a Dental Field Trip